sohamde/inertia-aamas/README.md

 For plots, run `python plot_graphs.py`.
 The specific run to be plotted can be set inside the file.

-The functions of the other files that `main.py/main_explore.py` uses while running a simulation:
+The functions of the other files that `main.py` or `main_explore.py` uses while running a simulation:

 * create_network.py: defines functions for using different network types.
 * game_phase.py: defines a method that controls the game phase of the evolutionary model.